dgmstuart/dgmstuart.github.io/_posts/2016-01-22-migrating-from-octopress-2-to-3.markdown

      +   page
      +   post

-Looking at what that's given us, some of the directories are familar from the `source` directory of Octopress 2 sites (e.g. `_posts`):
+Looking at what that's given us, some of the directories are familiar from the `source` directory of Octopress 2 sites (e.g. `_posts`):

     .
     ├── _config.yml